Bartvds/jshint-path-reporter/README.md

 This allows convenient use of [JSHint](http://jshint.com) from within tools that apply a filter RegExp to console views to turn error lines into clickable links to instantly navigate to the error location.

+There is support for [source-map](https://github.com/mozilla/source-map)'s; if a `//@ sourceMappingURL` is found the reported error position is mapped to the original source file.
+This works great with [TypeScript](http://www.typescriptlang.org/) or tools like [grunt-concat-sourcemap](https://github.com/kozy4324/grunt-concat-sourcemap).

-Tested and actively used in WebStorm with [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) (be sure to have a filter configured).
+This reporter is tested and actively used in WebStorm with [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) (be sure to have a output filter configured).

 ## Usage